tkhamez/neucore/doc/documentation.md

 remain so.
 To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

-### Group Deactivation
+### Group Deactivation with Mail Notification

 If the ESI token of one or more characters on an account is invalid, the account is disabled.
-A character without a token (no ESI scopes requested during login) counts as invalid.
+A character without a token (no ESI scopes were requested during login) counts as invalid.

-This means that the API for apps no longer returns groups for that account (if this feature is enabled).
+Deactivation means that the API for apps no longer returns groups for that account (if this feature is enabled).
 The deactivation of the account can be delayed, e. g. by 24 hours after a token became invalid.

-As soon as the token is updated by logging in with this character, the account will be reactivated.
+As soon as the token was updated by logging in with the appropriate character, the account will be reactivated.

 A mail notification can be sent for deactivated accounts.
 This mail will only be sent once and only if one of the characters in the account is a member of an alliance that was previously configured.
-It will be sent to the main character, if any, or to any of the characters that have an invalid token.
+It will be sent to the main character, if any, or to one of the characters that have an invalid token.

 ### Required Groups